End of Life Care for Patients with Disorders of Consciousness

 Recovery can be a long and challenging journey for the patients and families of those with DoC.
 While some patients have the potential to recover, some do not.
 Regaining consciousness may happen at any time during the recovery process.
 Key components of the recovery process include imaging, electrophysiology, and pharmacological therapies.

-Behavioral, imaging, and electrophysiological information should all be integrated into the recovery of the patient with DoC (27).
+Behavioral, imaging, and electrophysiological information should all be integrated into the patient’s recovery from DoC (27).

 During the recovery process, the DoC patient may transition to different levels of care and receive care in different healthcare settings.
 Usually, the care will begin in an acute care hospital and then transition to an acute rehabilitation hospital.
-In some circumstances, some patients may be directly transferred to a long-term acute care hospital, a skilled nursing facility, or a nursing home.
-Some patients do return home with their families or with the assistance of home health aides (3).
+Some patients may be transferred directly to a long-term acute care hospital, a skilled nursing facility, or a nursing home.
+Some patients return home with their families or with the assistance of home health aides (3).

 The focus of these settings does differ (3):